Flow-Based Conformal Predictive Distributions: Numerical Experiments

 Table \ref{tab:baselines} shows that CPDs achieve competitive ED scores and substantially lower LSD and MMD scores, indicating better alignment with both large-scale structure and fine-scale variability than baseline methods.
-In each case, the CPD base measure was chosen to be the empirical distribution of the calibration data.
-Representative samples provided in Section \ref{apx:sec:qualitative}.
+CPD can achieve this because they are initialized with calibration data, whose spatial structure is preserved under the flow.
+Representative samples provided in Appendix \ref{apx:sec:qualitative}.

-Figure \ref{fig:spectral_decay} the average log power spectrum of each method on the 2D GP regression task.
+Figure \ref{fig:spectral_decay} shows the average log power spectrum of each method on the 2D GP regression task.
 Only CPD-G predictions match the target process across the full spectrum.
-Alternatives either grossly over- or under-estimate high frequency behavior, leading to unrealistic and off-manifold samples (Figure \ref{fig:climate_samples}).
-Notably, even when the model predictions fail to capture high-frequency behavior (D. Ens), the CPD-G still captures them.
+Alternatives either over- or under-estimate high frequency behavior, leading to unrealistic and off-manifold samples (Figure \ref{fig:climate_samples}).
+Notably, even when the model predictions fail to capture high-frequency behavior (D. Ens), CPD-G still captures it.
 Figure \ref{fig:climate_samples} shows example draws from the precipitation downscaling experiment under the CPD against Dropout and Flow.
-We see that the CPD captures structural variability better than either method, avoiding over smoothing and high-frequency noise injection, which is reflected in its lower LSD and MMD metrics (Table \ref{tab:baselines}).
+CPD samples avoid both oversmoothing and high-frequency noise injection, as reflected in the lower LSD and MMD metrics (Table \ref{tab:baselines}).

 \paragraph{Scenario Analysis and Targeted Sampling} Finally, we demonstrate how CPDs enable targeted sampling at arbitrary confidence levels, including extreme-tail and rare-event regimes that are inaccessible to conventional ensemble or conformal approaches.
-The HURDAT2 dataset records hurricane trajectories from 1850 through 2025 \cite{harris2021elastic}.
+The HURDAT2 dataset records hurricane trajectories from 1851 through 2025 \citep{landsea2013atlantic}.
 We train a 1D CNN model to predict the next 12 time steps of the trajectory, given its previous 24 steps and auxiliary information including wind speed and pressure (Appendix \ref{apx:sec:data}).
 We conformalize the predicted trajectories using a naive $\ell_2$ score and conditional geometric trajectory score (CGT) defined in Appendix \ref{apx:sec:traj_scores}.